microsoft/teams-powerapps-app-templates/GetConnected/Documentation/README.md

-# Get Connected App Template - Documentations
+# Get Connected Sample App Template - Documentation

 ## How to use
 * [Use Get Connected sample app template](get-connected.md)